What are spambots and how do they affect my reputation?

 Bots comb the internet for public email addresses, which are usually invalid or inactive, and store them in a database.
 Bots may also use purchased lists.
 They use these email addresses to attack your webpages and submit information to your forms.
 Not only can they overload a server, the bots can also damage your list and sending reputation with email providers, like Gmail, Yahoo, Outlook, etc. Because most of the email addresses are invalid, they will bounce your messages almost immediately after being added to the list.
 They also can damage your open and click stats.
 Consistently sending to inactive subscribers and having a low open rate can damage your sending reputation.

 Beyond that, sending to these email addresses is considered spam because they didn't explicitly consent to receive your messages.
 Bounces, low engagement, and spam complaints contribute to your deliverability and can cause your messages to end up in the spam folder.
+There are steps that AWeber takes to help prevent bots from attacking your sign up forms and API integrations, but there are additional steps you can take too.

 How do I know if my list is being hit with spambots?